-We know how very much admission into university colleges in the United Kingdom and United States are seriously kept, and we know how difficult it is for our boys and girls to course, with the co-operation of the Regional Governments, which co-operation we are quite confident would be readily forthcoming.
+We know how very much admission into university colleges in the United Kingdom and United States are seriously kept, and we know how difficult it is for our boys and girls to enter universities.
+They have to pass through the Student Council, and if they manage to find admission into a United Kingdom university, they are forced to pass through the Colonial Office and in spite of having qualified it takes them one, two or three years' waiting to gain admission to an institute of higher learning.